 - If you are unable or unwilling to go to your voting site on Election Day, you can cast an absentee ballot.

 - In-person Absentee Voting takes place at the Elections Office, Monday-Friday from 8:00 am to 5:00 pm beginning the third Monday before an election through the Friday prior to the election.
 There is no absentee voting on the Monday immediately before an election.
+For the November Election, in-person absentee voting will be available from October 20 thru October 31.

 - Absentee Ballot request form (English)